thomcorah/dmu-multimedia/md/TECH2015-Module-Handbook.md

 ### Overview

-Coursework 1 will see you tackle the specification and design of a media-driven web app.
+Coursework 1 will see you tackle the specification and design of a web-based interactive story.
 You will produce an interactive prototype which you will use for testing your design.
-You will also submit documentation that details what your web app is and does, your testing results, and justification for your design choices.
+You will also submit documentation that details what your story is and does, your testing results, and justification for your design choices.

-The submission deadline for this work is midday (12pm) on Monday 21st December.
+The submission deadline for this work is midday (12pm) on Friday 2nd December.
 You are encouraged to seek feedback from your lab tutor throughout the first semester on your ongoing work.

 This design and specification can form the basis of what you produce for Coursework 2, so this is a great opportunity to get some thorough feedback before moving onto production for the second coursework.

 ### Where to Start?

-Your first job is to decide what your app is going to be.
+Your first job is to decide what your story is going to be.
 Although you are going to carry this design forward into Coursework 2, you can make changes between the two based on the feedback you’ll get, so don’t feel you’ve got to commit to something that will satisfy CW2 right now.

-However, there are a number of points that your app must satisfy:
+However, there are a number of points that your story must satisfy:

 - Uses or presents audio and/or video content
 - Animates the user interface
 - Is accessible
 - Is mobile-first and adapts to desktop
-- Contains four pages, or is equivalent.

 If you’re stuck for an idea, you’ll find some suggestions at the end of this brief, so feel free to use one of them.